olliezdai13/SmartFridge/README.md

 - `SMARTFRIDGE_LLM_MODEL` – defaults to the value in `smartfridge_backend/config/llm.py`
 - `SMARTFRIDGE_LLM_SYSTEM_PROMPT` – system message injected ahead of user prompts (also used when requests omit a prompt); default lives in `smartfridge_backend/config/llm.py`

+Optional recipe search integration:

+- `SPOONACULAR_API_KEY` – Spoonacular Recipes API key used when calling `recipes/findByIngredients` (the backend currently only prepares the request)

 Export them with your preferred shell tooling.
 One option for local work:

 ```bash